Get a Free Copy of Your Texas Car Accident Report

-How to Get an Accident Report in Houston
+How to Get an Accident Report in Houston or Elsewhere in Texas

 Obtaining a copy of a traffic crash report is important if you’ve been in a car accident in Texas.
 Police reports contain information that could be useful if there is any subsequent investigation of the wreck as part of a personal injury claim.
 In particular, an accident report is an official record of a law enforcement officer’s assessment of who is at fault for the crash.
 However, it’s important to remember that the police do not have final say on whose insurance has to pay for accident damages.